 FSCT 9830 is offered as a part of the following programs:

-Interested in being notified about future offerings of FSCT 9830 - Wound and Blunt Force Trauma Assessment?
+Interested in being notified about future offerings of FSCT 9830 - Forensic Evaluation Injuries?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.